TodePond/Frogasaurus/README.md

 ```

 ## Anything else I should know?
 Yes!
-There are many limitations and [problems](https://github.com/TodePond/Frogasaurus/issues)!
-But it's all a secret.
+There are many limitations and problems!
+But it's a secret.